wgergeus/q2apro-stop-spam/readme.txt

-# Premium Plugin: Stop Spam
+# Free Premium Plugin: Stop Spam

     "You have problems with spam bots contaminating your forum?
 Your users have problems filling out the reCaptcha-Anti-Spam?
 Then the Stop-Spam-Plugin is the perfect solution for you."